sveltejs/language-tools/packages/svelte-check/README.md

 ### Machine-Readable Output

-Setting the `--output` to `machine` will format output in a way that is easier to read by machines, e.g. inside CI pipelines, for code quality checks, etc.
+Setting the `--output` to `machine` or `machine-verbose` will format output in a way that is easier to read by machines, e.g. inside CI pipelines, for code quality checks, etc.

 Each row corresponds to a new record.
 Rows are made up of columns that are separated by a